 Psychotherapy is also known as ‘Talk Therapy’ and treats deep mental issues and ailments.

-WHO research shows that by 2020, stress, leading to a host of life-threatening illnesses like depression, will be the gravest of health-related concerns.
-And mediation alone, won't help, as we can't be in a meditative state 24*7!
+WHO research shows that stress, leading to a host of life-threatening illnesses like depression, is the gravest of health-related concerns.
+And medication alone, can’t help, having its own limitations.
 Speaking to a therapist in time can save lives.

 Also, remember, no issue is too small, unimportant or irrelevant to seek professional support.
-There is no reason for you to feel even the slightest bit of embarrassment or hesitation to share disturbing matters that disrupt your peace of mind, and/or affect your health and family life.
+There is no reason for you to feel even the slightest bit of embarrassment or hesitation, to share disturbing matters disrupting your peace of mind, and / or affect your health and family life.

 Some Issues Treated with Psychotherapy Include:

-Stress, Anxiety, Anger, Rejection, Depression, Shyness, Lack of confidence, Low Self-esteem, Grief, Guilt, Procrastination, Relationship issues, Fears, Phobias, Panic attacks, Substance abuse/Addictions, Obesity and Eating disorders, Bi-Polar issues, Borderline Personality Disorder (BPS), Obsessive Compulsive Disorder (OCD), Post Traumatic Stress Disorder (PTSD), and other pathological disorders.
+Stress, Anxiety, Anger, Rejection, Depression, Shyness, Lack of confidence, Low Self-esteem, Grief, Trauma, Bereavement, Guilt, Procrastination, Marital / Relationship challenges, Dysfunctional family dynamics, Parenting, Fears, Phobias, Panic Attacks, Substance abuse / Addictions, Obesity and Eating disorders, Mood Disorders, Personality Disorders, Post Traumatic Stress Disorder (PTSD), and other pathological / emotional disorders and behaviours.

-Don’t worry about the terminology; if you’re suffering from a mental health issue and need help, that’s what I do.
-The subtle difference between the two is primarily for Mental Health professionals.
-The process pretty much remains the same – discussing and treating the problem through conversations with a therapist/counsellor.
+Don’t worry about the terminology; if you’re suffering from a mental health issue and need help, connect.
+The subtle difference between the two is primarily for Mental Health professionals to gauge and refer.
+The process for you, pretty much remains the same – discussing and treating the problem through conversations with a therapist / counsellor.

 We all go through stress, anxiety and other emotional disturbances.
 You need to ask yourself –